-Accessible videos include playback controls for keyboard use, play only when activated (rather than as a page loads), and closed captions or is accompanied by a full text transcript.
+Accessible videos include playback controls for keyboard use, play only when activated (rather than as page loads), and closed captions or is accompanied by a full-text transcript.

 The Case for Captioning at UCSF

 You may see there are plenty of videos on the web with no or poor captioning.
 If others are breaking the law, and it is law, it does not excuse UCSF from the obligation to take the higher road and do the right thing – provide accurate captioning with videos.

 We are a public institution and a service to our community and the world.
 We “make the possible – possible”.
 This applies to all of us at UCSF not just our doctors and researchers.